anna-pa-m/adabmDCA/docs/documentation.md

 ## Documentation

 ### Basic run
-Let us infer a DCA model, i.e. a Potts model of 21 colors on a fully connected topology, associated the MSA in `test/PF00018.fasta`.
+Let us infer a DCA model, i.e. a Potts model of 21 colors on a fully connected topology, associated with the MSA in `test/PF00018.fasta`.
 The command
 ```
 ./adabmDCA -f ../test/PF00018.fasta -z 1 -m 500 -c 1e-2
 ```